CYBERPHRENIA/CYBERPHRENIA/README.md

 -->
 🌙/🟢: Online // ⛔️: AFK or busy w/ skins (W2I then)

-*Hello internet cherubs, this is Cyberphrenia on the line, the one and only!
-1-2, 1-2, can you receive me?
-We're a system of troubled souls but trying to be the sweetest.
+*Hello internet cherubs, this is Cyberphrenia on the line!
 You may interact after reading and ask anything if you're curious!*

 Your actual Ame-chan/KAngel & Mimikyu fictkin!💕 ((send help) actually no-))